avinetworks/owasp-crs-technical-discussion/language-draft.md

  - length(string) -> int # see transformations below
  - length(list) -> int
  - names(collection) -> [string]
- - group(string list) -> collection of element from the list and the number of their occurence
+ - group(string list) -> collection of element from the list and the number of their occurrence

  - transformation -> every useful transformation from string -> string or int which is used in CRS